Note on MacPherson's local Euler obstruction: Introduction

 where $\nu_{X}|_{F}$ is the restriction of $\nu_X$ to $F$.
 The $\CC^*$ action on $X$ naturally gives rise to a cosection morphism $\sigma: \Omega_{X}\to \cO_X$ in the sense of \cite{KL} such that the degenerate locus is exactly the fixed point locus $F$.
 The virtual dimension of $X$ with symmetric obstruction theory $E_X$ has dimension zero.
 Hence the Kiem-Li localized virtual cycle $[F]^{\vir}_{\loc, \KL}\in A_0(F)$ is a dimension zero class.
 We prove that the Kiem-Li localized invariant

 see Theorem \ref{main_theorem_2}.
-We should remark that in the case that $X$ is proper, this is a direction application of Theorem 4.18 of Behrend \cite{Behrend} and Theorem 1.1 of Kiem-Li \cite{KL}.
-So the key point of this paper is to prove Theorem \ref{main_theorem_2} in the case $X$ is nonproper.
-Since one can do $\CC^*$ localization on the Kiem-Li localized virtual cycle, it is hoped that Kiem-Li calculation is easier than the calculation of Behrend function.
+We should remark that in the case that $X$ is proper, this is a direct application of Theorem 4.18 of Behrend \cite{Behrend} and Theorem 1.1 of Kiem-Li \cite{KL}.
+So the key point of this paper is to prove Theorem \ref{main_theorem_2} in the case that $X$ is nonproper, but the $\CC^*$ fixed locus $F$ is proper.
+Since one can do $\CC^*$ localization on the Kiem-Li localized virtual cycle, it is hoped that Kiem-Li calculation is easier than the calculation of the Behrend function.
 If the $\CC^*$ action only has isolated fixed points, we recover Theorem 3.4 of Behrend and Fantechi \cite{BF2}.
-We use a similar method as in Section 4 of \cite{JThomas} to prove the above formula.

 This note is organized as follows.
 Section \ref{local_Euler_obstruction} introduces MacPherson's original definition of local Euler obstruction.
 In Section \ref{Algebraic_formula_local_Euler_obstruction} we prove the algebraic formula of local Euler obstruction following the method in \cite{Sprinberg}.
-In Section \ref{Global_index_Lagrangian_intersection} the global index theorem and Lagrangian intersection are discussed, and in Section \ref{Application} we give the application of Euler obstruction and Lagrangian intersection to Behrend theory and Kiem-Li cosection localization.
+In Section \ref{Global_index_Lagrangian_intersection} the global index theorem and the Lagrangian intersection are discussed, and in Section \ref{Application} we give the application of Euler obstruction and Lagrangian intersection to Behrend theory and Kiem-Li cosection localization.